VertigoRay/LTEC6800.ray.pillers.us/_pages/assignment5.md

 - Leaderboards acknowledge student achievement in relation to their peers (Tsay et al., 2018, p.
 5,11).
 - Review shows that leaderboards, et al., are important game elements (Subhash & Cudney, 2018, p.
 205).
-- Students routinely check the leaderboard and "calculate how to surpases people" on the leaderboard (Kocadere & Çağlar, 2018, p.
+- Students routinely check the leaderboard and "calculate how to surpass people" on the leaderboard (Kocadere & Çağlar, 2018, p.
 16).

 ### Badges